uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec05.md

 \end{pmatrix}.
 $$

-## Examples 1: solution
+## Example 1: solution

-The solution can be calculated systematically from $$
+The solution can be calculated systematically from

+$$
 \begin{aligned}
 x_1 &= \frac{b_1}{a_{11}} = \frac{2}{2} = 1 \\
 x_2 &= \frac{b_2 - a_{21} x_1}{a_{22}}